pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_object_example/chapter.md

 ![Firewall Groups](images/screenshot7.png)

-Clicking on the named link for a firewall group navigates to the details of that firewall group generic object (see [Firewall Group Details](#i8)).
+Clicking on the named link for a firewall group navigates to the details of that firewall group generic object (see screenshot [Firewall Group Details](#i8)).

 ![Firewall Group Details](images/screenshot8.png)

-Clicking on the **port_groups** association shows the generic objects representing the individual port groups (see [Port Groups](#i9)).
+Clicking on the **port_groups** association shows the generic objects representing the individual port groups (see screenshot [Port Groups](#i9)).

 ![Port Groups](images/screenshot9.png)

 Clicking on the named link for a port group navigates to the details of the port group.
-The association back to the firewall group can be seen (and can be clicked to navigate back if required) (see [Port Group Details](#i10)).
+The association back to the firewall group can be seen (and can be clicked to navigate back if required) (see screenshot [Port Group Details](#i10)).

 ![Port Group Details](images/screenshot10.png)